 Nests are perfect for spring, don’t you think?
 I have a couple of these nests.
 I’ll put Easter eggs in them soon.

 That is how easy it is to create a spring entryway.

 I kept the scene simple and didn’t overthink the design.

 You may notice that the overall shape of the scene creates a triangle, bringing your eye up in the middle.

 On the closet handle is my French market tote.
-I bought it last spring as a container for a spring vignette.
-It now stays on the closet handle and holds Nola’s harness and leashes and poop bags.
+I bought it a couple of years ago as a container for a spring vignette.
+It now stays on the closet handle and holds Nola’s harness, leashes, poop bags, and my visor for walks.

 Do you notice something different?